Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Tidal Interaction

 Both BNS and NSBH inspirals will resonantly excite the ocean modes of their component neutron stars.
 It is when resonance occurs that the tidal wave achieves its maximum amplitude.

 In figure \ref{fig:BItide}, we show the magnitude of the tidal wave amplitudes for both BNSs and NSBHs in the times surrounding resonance.

 The general evolution of the tidal amplitudes of all three oceans is similar between both BNSs and NSBHs.
-In the hours leading up to resonance, the amplitudes of the tidal waves increase by a full order of magnitude.
+In the {minutes} leading up to resonance, the amplitudes of the tidal waves increase by a full order of magnitude.
 We have not considered any damping mechanisms, although possible mechanisms which can decrease the tidal wave amplitudes include diffusion \citep{2021MNRAS.506L..74K, 2021PhRvD.104l3008D}, heating \citep{2016ApJ...833..261B}, and GW emission \citep{2018GReGr..50...12L}.
-Without any damping, the tidal wave will continue to pulsate with the same amplitude following the resonance time.
+Without damping, the tidal wave continues to pulsate with the same amplitude following the resonance time.
 Carbon and oxygen oceans possess tidal wave amplitudes of similar size.
-The overlap integrals and mode frequencies of these modes are comparable, with carbon oceans having a slightly larger amplitude.
-In contrast, the amplitudes for the iron oceans are about half that of the other two, as the overlap integral of the iron ocean is about half that of the carbon ocean.
+The overlap integrals and mode frequencies of these modes are {less than an order of magnitude different}, with carbon oceans having larger amplitudes. {In contrast, the amplitudes in the iron ocean are about a factor of 100 less than those in the oxygen ocean.
+These differences result from the different overlap integrals calculated for each ocean.}

 Slight differences between the BNS and NSBH case are apparent.
-The BNS cases generate slightly higher amplitudes than the NSBH cases because resonance during a BNS occurs when the two bodies are roughly twice as close as during an NSBH.
+The BNS cases generate higher amplitudes than the NSBH cases because resonance during a BNS occurs when the two bodies are roughly twice as close as during an NSBH.
 Additionally, the evolution of the tidal wave amplitude and frequency is noticeably slower in the BNS cases.
 This is a direct consequence of the slower frequency evolution in BNSs.